• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 If you enjoy exploring ideas and checking them against the real

 world, you might like this volume.
-It explains why the past proposals for
+It first explains why the past

-a final, unified theory of physics – the so-called 'theory of
+proposals for a final, unified theory of physics – the so-called

-everything' – have failed.
-Then, the text presents a better
+'theory of everything' – have failed.
+Then, the text presents a

-proposal: a 'theory of motion' called the strand model.
+better proposal: a final theory called the strand model.
 This model

 agrees with all experimental data known so far and makes clear, falsifiable

 predictions.
-At present, they are being tested in experiments around the
+They are being tested in experiments around the world.
+The

 – is based on one simple fundamental principle – and thus is 'beautiful',